 Berber Street Food

 At Berber Street Food, a Chef Centers the Global Influence of African Food.
-Diana Tandia pulls from her hometown traditions at the Greenwich Village restaurant, while also nodding to the international influence of slave food.
+Diana Tandia pulls from her hometown traditions at the Greenwich Village restaurant, while also nodding to the international influence of food created by African Americans.

 2 Girls & A Cookshop